-Information regarding the 2015 Interim Billing.
+Information regarding the 2015 Final Billing.

 Property taxes are levied twice a year by an Interim and Final Notice.
 The Interim billing reflects taxes due for the first six months of the year billed with three instalment due dates.
 The Final billing reflects taxes due for the last six months of the year, also with three instalment due dates.

 Typically, each bill requires payment in three sequential instalments; the Interim Bills are usually sent in January with payments due in February/March/April and Final Bills are typically sent out in June with instalments due in July/August/September; each instalment (payment) covers two months of taxes.

 Taxes are generally calculated by multiplying the tax rate by the assessed value of the property.

 The City collects and distributes tax dollars on behalf of the Region of Peel and the School Boards however, the City does not determine their rates.